Skills & Expertise

 What do you need to get ahead in this position?

 People skills.
-This includes effectively communicating with customers.
+That means effectively communicating with customers and building real relationships.
 Verbal communication is a lost art, says Drudge.
-“Not only does it lead to clear expectations, but it builds a longstanding relationship—and revenue—that can be counted upon year after year.”
+“Not only does it lead to clear expectations, but it builds a longstanding relationship — and revenue — that can be counted upon year after year.”

 How can you break into this field?

-The career ladder to this lofty position usually starts with an entry-level job in sales or marketing.
-You don’t need a degree in a specific area before starting your climb, says Drudge, so long as you have top-notch people skills and an unrivaled passion for the products and services you’ll be selling.
+The career ladder to this position usually starts with an entry-level job in sales or marketing.
+You don’t need a degree in a specific area before starting your climb, says Drudge, so long as you have top-notch people skills and a genuine passion for the products and services you’ll be selling.

 Topics: